InfinityAbir/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
 In this project there are an example of Blood Management System in Database Management System.

-Blood Bank Donation System is a php based web project with both admin and user layouts.
+Blood Bank Management System is a php based web project with both admin and user layouts.

 # Installation